When Do Our Sections Meet?

 - Please ensure that you return forms and payment on time.
 If you have difficulties completing forms or making payments then please speak in confidence to the Section Leader.

-- Please ensure that you inform the Section Leader of any change in the family situation that is likely to affect your child’s behaviour.
+- Please ensure that you inform the Section Leader of any change in the family situation that may cause difficulties.
 It is not necessary to give details.
 All information will be treated in confidence.